Overview

 - 100,000 units within 4 years plan (roadmap)

-- Home Market Entry: Figure 03’s household helper role (laundry, cleaning, dishwasher, etc.) 5
+- Home Market Entry: Consumer market entry projected for 2026, Figure 03’s household helper role (laundry, cleaning, dishwasher, etc.) 5

 Glossary